 SAVADECK is a recognized brand that deals in many unique bike ranges and accessories.
 A carbon fiber frame and tires are the top highlights of this model.

 It features TORAY 800 Carbon fiber frame which is engraved upon with a sleek design of 4 varying colors.
 The frame is lightweight and tapered to avoid air resistance especially the head tube has a smooth and slippery finish that reduces drag by a great amount.
 The carbon fork helps to absorb the vibrations which make it a good option for several terrains like muddy mountain roads, plain tarmac or grassy patches.
-Integration of carbon fiber in the whole of the bike causes the weight to be only 19 pounds which come across as a surprise in the field of aero bikes.
+Integration of carbon fiber in the whole of the bike causes the weight to be only 19 pounds which comes across as a surprise in the field of aero bikes.
 Not only this, it is very high in strength and doesn’t bend easily.

 Shimano 105 components make up the drivetrain.
 Shimano is a name synonymous to high-class quality and widespread usage so there are no issues regarding the transmission of this bike.
 Shimano RD-7000 front and rear derailleur work seamlessly to allow a total of 22 speed variations.
 The Shimano speed shifter is user-friendly in design and works with just the right amount of force.
 It has a 54/34T crankset which works just fine too.

-The model comes with 50mm carbon wheelset with 20/24 spoke count that offers unobstructed handling, good support, effectual traction and augmented streamlining.
+The model comes with a 50mm carbon wheelset with 20/24 spoke count that offers unobstructed handling, good support, effectual traction and augmented streamlining.
 Most aero bikes come with aluminum or steel frames but the high-end material choice even in this regard bestows this bike with a commendable performance.
 It doesn’t have disk brakes but V-brakes which can be regarded as a shortcoming because had it been disk brakes, the bike would have been modernized-equipped in all regards.

 The cables are internally routed as you would expect and the saddle is very comfortable.
 You can adjust the height of the seat post and the position of the handlebars to devise a posture of your liking and that will permit high speed.
 The frame contains bolts for attachment of bottle holders and comes 85% assembled although it is not uncommon to expect misaligned geometries due to the delivery.